 Note: If you have recently deployed a new USM Anywhere Sensor, it can take up to 20 minutes for USM Anywhere to discover the various log sources.
 After it discovers the logs, you must manually enable the

 AWSlog collection jobs you want before the system collects the log data.

 Enter the name and description for the job.

 The description is optional, but it is a best practice to provide this information so that others can easily understand what it does.

-- In the Action Type option, select Amazon Web Services.
+- In the Action Type drop-down list, select Amazon Web Services.

-In the App Action option, select Monitor CloudWatch.
+In the App Action drop-down list, select Monitor CloudWatch.

 Enter the Region Name, Group Name, and Stream Name information for your AWS account.
 Region name can be an asterisk ( * ) to monitor all regions for a given group.